Source: Ryan Colley

 Particulate matter 10

-Particles in air 10 micrometres or less in diameter.
-These particles are also called PM10.
+Particles in air that are 10 micrometres or less in diameter.

 Particulate matter 2.5

-Particles in air 2.5 micrometres or less in diameter.
-These particles are also called PM2.5.
+Particles in air that are 2.5 micrometres or less in diameter.

 Renewable energy